-The Ten Tenor’s cover of Hallelujah is by far their most popular video.
-With 11m Youtube views over 6 years, it far surpasses the 313 views in 7 years of I Still Call Australia Home.
+The Ten Tenor’s cover of Hallelujah is by far their most popular video with 11m YouTube views over 6 years.
 Formed in 1995, the Ten Tenors are an Australian ensemble that has now released over 20 albums comprised of pop and rock covers interspersed with opera music.

 As is well known, there are many covers of Leonard Cohen’s Hallelujah.
 It is also known that at first the song was barely noticed.
 Now, the beloved song has so many interpretations that it has every chance of overtaking The Beatles’ Yesterday as the most covered song of all time.
 Let’s listen to what the Ten Tenors do with the iconic song.

 The Ten Tenors’ staging of Hallelujah as a lushly orchestrated, choreographed Broadway-style show stopper is clearly on the more sentimental, more pious, end of the spectrum of Hallelujah covers.
 It is a far cry from the apocalyptic gruff-voiced declamatory readings of Leonard Cohen’s live performances on his final tours.
 It is also a long way from the dignified stoic 1991 version by John Cale, which, along with Jeff Buckley’s sexual-tension-infused take, kicked off wider interest in the song.